Install Determined Using Linux Packages¶

 Install PostgreSQL using

-Install PostgreSQL 10.
+Install PostgreSQL 10 or greater.

 On Debian distributions: